Alex-Markham/medil/README.md

 ## MeDIL
 This package is for causal inference using the Measurement Dependence Inducing Latent (MeDIL) Causal Model framework[^fn1].
+Please cite our UAI paper if you make use of this package in your research.
 More information can be found in the [documentation](https://medil.causal.dev) or on the [project web page](https://causal.dev/projects/medil)

 ---